 Once an Authorization Act is enacted, the Issuing Officers are authorized by State law to issue bonds and bond anticipation notes thereunder.
 Bond anticipation notes may be issued for a term of one year and may be renewed, but all such renewal notes must mature not later than four years after the date of original issuance of such notes.
 No bond anticipation notes have been outstanding since fiscal 1978.
 All bonds are required to mature within 20 years from their date of issuance.
-Other than bonds issued in fiscal years 2010 through 2015, bonds may not provide for principal payments higher in later years than earlier years (except for refunding bonds, capital appreciation bonds, qualified zone academy bonds and retail bonds) and may have such other terms as the Issuing Officers may determine, subject to the limitations of the Authorization Acts and other provisions of law.
-The Qualified School Construction Bonds issued in fiscal year 2011 provided for a single maturity of \$59.6 million in fiscal year 2030, exceeding principal due in earlier years.
+Other than bonds issued in fiscal years 2010 through 2014, bonds may not provide for principal payments higher in later years than earlier years (except for refunding bonds, capital appreciation bonds, qualified zone academy bonds and retail bonds) and may have such other terms as the Issuing Officers may determine, subject to the limitations of the Authorization Acts and other provisions of law.
+The Qualified School Construction Bonds issued in 2010 provided for higher principal payments in fiscal year 2030.